JimMarshall35/Microcontroller_Tetris/README.md

   - add a title screen
   - change linker script to create a rom which has a default high score in the correct area of flash
   - revisit high score saving, try different way of minimising flash erases, use eeprom emulation library
+  - extend MusicPlayer to make some pipeline between its input and midi files, and probably make it more midi like

 Hardware:
   - figure out a good way to get better sound